pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task-help >}}

-When you run the project now, water holes will appear left and right of your garden.
+When you run the project now and you press the _Space_ key while hovering over a tree, you should be able to collect an apple and watch the tree grow new ones.

 {{< /learner-task >}}

 ## Plant trees

+In this chapter, we will work on a feature that lets the player use the apples they can now collect to plant new trees.

 {{< learner-task >}}

-Add a new script to the `Soil` sprite that runs everytime the _P_ key is pressed.
+Add a new script to the `Soil` sprite that runs every time the _P_ key is pressed.

 {{< learner-task-help >}}